sethmlarson/sethmlarson.dev/app/markdown/2025-06-16/un-open-source-week-2025-security-for-the-long-haul.md

   community by default.
 * New security features for project (source forge, package repository, accounts) are not enabled by default.
 * Fewer features for maintainers to work on to be excited, inspired, recognition.
-* Maintainers want to work on domain-specific code, not necessarily security.
+* Many contributors want to work on domain-specific code, not necessarily security.
 * Want to minimize effort keeping up-to-date with latest security practices / tools.
-* Planning for this moment ahead of when it happens.
 * Less energy to improve or change processes when a project is heading in the wrong direction.

 ## Low-Energy Security: Keeping the lights on

-There are four "keep-the-lights on" practices for low-energy security.
+There are three "keep-the-lights on" practices for low-energy security:

-* Finding energy (onboarding!)
+* Finding energy by onboarding new contributors
   * Fewer contributors interested based on new development
   * Need to find new sources of contributors: users, dependents, foundation/group
+  * "Working group" of projects sharing resources: Jazzband, Django-Commons, Flask-Eco
 * Vulnerability handling
-  * Time-sensitive, secret, isolating
+  * Time-sensitive, secret, work is isolating
   * Backwards compatibility
   * Release process
-* Security practices
+* Security best practices
-  * Tools, scanners,
+  * Tools, scanners, linters
-  * New security features
+  * New security features (repository, package manager, accounts, email)
-  * Can users handle this themselves? -> Let them!
+  * Can users handle a request themselves? -> Let them!
-    * Backporting a security patch
-    * Pinning dependency to new minimum version
-    *

 ## Onboarding new contributors